 America’s freight railroad industry is among the safest in the world, thanks to its holistic approach to rail safety that focuses on four key areas: infrastructure and equipment; training and operational improvement; technology; and community outreach and preparedness.

 Record Investment Fuels Safety Gains

 A study by the Mercatus Center at George Mason University concluded that record levels of rail investment enabled by deregulation have been more effective at improving rail safety than safety regulation.
 Freight railroads have invested nearly $740 billion in infrastructure and equipment since the industry was partially deregulated in 1980.

 A Culture of Safety

-In the rare event of an accident, railroads provide the resources needed to respond to and mitigate the impact of the incident, as well as safely remediate the affected areas in the aftermath.
-First responders use the industry’s AskRail mobile app to find detailed information about cargo on the train to ensure effective response.
-What’s more, all major railroads have teams devoted to emergency response that are on call 24/7 to provide local officials with access to information and other resources — from clothing for displaced families to environmental consultants.
+Each year, railroads train thousands of emergency first responders on how to safely respond to a rail incident at the world-class Security and Emergency Response Training Center (SERTC).
+Since its inception in 1985, SERTC has trained more than 70,000 students worldwide.
+AskRail, a mobile application developed by the industry, enables first responders to access detailed information about the cargo being moved on individual trains to ensure effective response.
+Furthermore, all major railroads have teams devoted to emergency response that are on call 24/7 to provide local officials with access to information and other resources — from clothing for displaced families to environmental consultants.

 While efforts to date have produced impressive results, the rail safety challenge will never end until the industry reaches its goal of zero accidents.
 Until that time, railroads will continue to work with their employees, suppliers, customers and with officials at the FRA and across government to assess and implement new approaches to improve rail safety.